 - The revenue forgone approach measures how much tax revenue is reduced (relative to a benchmark) because a tax expenditure exists.
-It is an ex-post measure of the cost of a particular tax concession that compares the current treatment and the benchmark treatment, assuming taxpayer behaviour is unchanged.
+It compares the current and/or prospective treatment and the benchmark treatment, assuming taxpayer behaviour is unchanged.

 - The revenue gain approach measures how much revenue could increase if a particular tax concession were removed.
 Accurate estimation of this cost would require estimates of the secondary or behavioural effects associated with such a change.

 - The outlay equivalence approach estimates how much direct expenditure would be needed to provide a benefit equivalent to the tax expenditure.
 This approach measures the expenditure required, in pre-tax dollars, to achieve the same after-tax dollar benefit as a tax expenditure where the direct expenditure receives the tax treatment appropriate to that type of income in the hands of the recipient.

 The different methodologies used to measure tax expenditures can result in significantly different estimates of their value.

 Consistent with most tax expenditure statements published in OECD countries, Australia uses the revenue forgone approach to calculate tax expenditures.2 This is most reliable in estimating the level of assistance the tax system provides to taxpayers.
 Tax expenditures calculated by the revenue forgone approach show tax expenditures as the difference in tax paid by taxpayers who receive a particular concession relative to similar taxpayers who do not receive that concession.